TimoGuy/solanine_vulkan/etc/engine_upgrade.md

                 - Cubemap
                     - [ ] Sphere-cubemap
                     - [ ] Skybox
+    - [x] Upgrade hotswapper
+        - [x] Allow dependency trees.
+Allow pngs to be gen'd with the halfway cooker, then trigger another check routine to see if any pngs got updated that are reliant upon the hrecipe's.
+            > THIS WAS A FREAKTON OF WORK THAT I WILL NOT BE LISTING HERE!
     - [ ] New material system.
         - [ ] Load in pipelines from .humba files.
             - [ ] Use SPIRV-Reflect to generate descriptor set layouts and pipeline layouts.